Vertti-Ruotsalainen/CybersecurityAndDataPrivacy2025/BookingSystem/Phase1/Part1/test_report_template.md

 **Overall risk level:** (Low / Medium / High / Critical)

 **Top 5 immediate actions:**
-1. Path Travelsar -- Assume all input is malicious.
+1. Path Travelsar)(Critical -- Assume all input is malicious.
 Use an "accept known good" input validation strategy, i.e., use an allow list of acceptable inputs that strictly conform to specifications.
-2. SQL injection -- Do not trust client side input, even if there is client side validation in place.
+2. SQL injection(Critical) -- Do not trust client side input, even if there is client side validation in place.
 In general, type check all data on the server side.
 3.
 4.